Kmenguete/OpenClassroom_project7/README.md

 data set.
 This kind of time complexity is usually seen in brute-force algorithms.
 The level of time complexity is worse than the quadratic complexity(who is already one of the worst).
 ***
+#### 6. The factorial time complexity O(n!)
+***
+An algorithm is said to have a factorial time complexity when it grows in a factorial way based on the size of the input data.
+The complexity of this kind of algorithm grow very fast, even for a small size input of data.
+In the big O notation, it is the worst level of complexity.